Happy holidays! Here at Nanny Parent Connection, we want to share how to include your nanny in your holiday celebrations and traditions.

 You can invite your nanny to participate in making holiday craft decorations to put up around the house.
 This could look like the ever-popular paper snowflakes, or holiday paper chains, things like that.
 You could also invite your nanny to participate in a holiday family dinner.

-And, here’s one of my favorite tips.
+And, here’s one of our favorite tips.

 Tip #2: Make sure to include your nanny in fun holiday activities